minutiaes/gzb_maze_gen/README.md

 optional arguments:
   -h, --help      show this help message and exit
-  -s , --size     specifies size of maze like MxN.
+  -s , --size     specifies size of maze as MxN.
 By default <15,15>
   -o , --origin   position of top left corner on gazebo world.
 By default <0,0>
   -l , --length   length of square cell edges.
 By default <1>
   -f , --file     specifies the name of created SDF file.
 By default <maze>